 One of the most beautiful train stations in the worldThe Helsinki Central Railway Station is often mentioned among the most beautiful train stations in the world.
 For example, in 2014, BBC Culture ranked the Helsinki Central Railway Station, the architectural gem of Eliel Saarinen, among the ten most beautiful train stations in the world and described the station’s granite facade to be dominated by the stern faced giants bearing huge lanterns in their outsized hands.

 Whether you are using public transport, car or bike, it is easy to make your way to and from the Helsinki Central Railway Station.
-Approximately 850 commuter trains and over 100 long-distance trains depart from the station every weekday, including trains to Russia, St. Petersburg and Moscow.
+Approximately 850 commuter trains and over 100 long-distance trains depart from the station every weekday.
 The city’s busiest metro station is located right under the Helsinki Central Railway Station.
 The adjacent Railway Square is an important hub for the bus traffic, and the tram lines 3, 5, 6, 7, and 9 passes next to the square.

 The services of the city start at the station

 The selection of restaurants and cafés at the Helsinki Central Railway Station is constantly growing.
-You can already find options from premium burgers to sushi buffets and green smoothies to craft beers.
+You can already find options from Italian food to quality cafe selection and from green smoothies to craft beers.
 In addition to restaurants and cafés, you can find a variety of other useful services at the station, such as money exchange, pharmacy, and kiosks.
 There is also a hotel at the station: Scandic Grand Central Helsinki, one of the largest hotels in Finland for its accomodation facilities.

 Reform project breaths new life into the 100-year-old stationThe masterpiece of Eliel Saarinen is being updated for its second century of life in better shape than ever.
 In the extensive renovation project of the Helsinki Central Railway Station, which started in 2019, the entire station is being assessed in terms of both the restoration needs and the visitors’ experience.
 The purpose is to update the services at the station and increase comfort and security while respecting the unique architecture of the culturally and historically valuable landmark.